Kia EV9: Philippines

 The EV9 was launched in the Philippines at the 2024 Philippines International Motor Show on 24 October 2024, with two variants: Baseline RWD and GT Line AWD.

 Singapore

-The EV9 was launched in Singapore on 11 January 2024, in a sole GT Line Long Range AWD variant.
+The EV9 was launched in Singapore on 11 January 2024, in the sole GT Line Long Range AWD variant.

 Thailand

 The EV9 was launched in Thailand on 1 March 2024, with deliveries started later in April.
 Two variants are available: Earth Long Range RWD and GT Line Long Range AWD.